-Here you will find a collection of creative and fun zoo writing prompts that students of all ages love.
+Here you will find a collection of zoo writing prompts that students of all ages love.

-Even your most reluctant writers will love responding to these zoo writing prompts.
+Even your most reluctant writers will love responding to these prompts.

 Sharpening writing skills, exploring the imagination, and expressing ideas are just a few benefits of responding to zoo writing prompts.

-So pencil into your lesson plans this week a few of these unique zoo writing prompts.
+So pencil into your lesson plans this week a few of these unique writing prompts about the zoo.

 1. What is your favorite zoo animal?
 Why is it your favorite?

 2. When was the last time that you visited a zoo?
-Describe your visit, including the various animals that you saw at the zoo.
+Describe your last zoo visit experience, including the various animals that you saw.